NashWellington/NNES/compatibility.md

 Game-specific bugs are logged here.
 Games listed here with no entries underneath them have no known compatibility issues.

+Some bugs affect most or all games, and it would be redundant to add them under the games affected.
+They include:
+* Noise channel not working correctly
+* DMC channel not working correctly
+* Random audio crackles/pops

 ## The Addams Family
-* Noise channel sfx sounds wrong
 * Invisible sprites?

 ## Barbie
 * Incorrect background color (green instead of black) for some tiles on the title screen

 ## Battletoads
-* All noise channel sfx sound wrong
 * Game freezes at the start of level 2

 ## Bionic Commando